pingcap/docs/sql-statements/sql-statement-explain-analyze.md

 ## EXPLAIN ANALYZE output format

-Different from `EXPLAIN`, `EXPLAIN ANALYZE` executes the corresponding SQL statement, records its runtime information, and returns the information together with the execution plan.
-Therefore, you can regard `EXPLAIN ANALYZE` as an extension of the `EXPLAIN` statement.
+`EXPLAIN ANALYZE` is an extension to `EXPLAIN` where the corresponding SQL statement is executed and runtime information is collected.
+The runtime information can be compared to the statistics from `EXPLAIN` in order to debug query execution.
 Compared to `EXPLAIN`, the return results of `EXPLAIN ANALYZE` include columns of information such as `actRows`, `execution info`, `memory`, and `disk`.
 The details of these columns are shown as follows:

 | attribute name          | description |
 |:----------------|:---------------------------------|